 MSHSAA

-MSHSAA Board Policy on Player Fights

-The MSHSAA Board of Directors took action at its April 8, 1989, meeting establishing disciplinary procedures to be followed by administrators and the MSHSAA Executive Director.
+Unsportmanlike Conduct at MSHSAA Events

 Any unsportsmanlike conduct or misconduct of an athlete, coach, student, or fan at the site of an event whether it occurs before, during, or after the contest is of concern to the Board of Directors and shall be handled in accord with procedures established in the policy.
 It also reaffirms the expectation that in cases where an athlete is guilty of deliberately striking an opposing player, using profane or vulgar language, or using abusive language toward officials, etc., that the coach will immediately remove the player from the game and not permit the player to participate in the next succeeding four quarters (equivalence to one game).
 In addition, it now provides that if there are extenuating circumstances making the athlete’s conduct more serious, the penalty imposed by the school shall be more severe.
 POSITIVE SPORTSMANSHIP IS A MUST.

 A substitute shall not enter the playing floor or field should a fight break out among players in the game.
 It also specifies that should any substitute leave the bench area to go onto the floor or field in such situations, he/she shall be suspended from the remainder of that game and from the next contest in which the team plays.
 Coaches need to make this policy clear to all members of their squads.